DataDog/integrations-core/win32_event_log/README.md

   #### Legacy events
   _Applies to Agent versions less than 7.41_

   Legacy Provider EventIDs have a `Qualifiers` attribute that changes the format of the log, as seen in the [Windows Event Schema][14].
-These events have the following XML format, visible in Windows Event Viewer:
+These events have the following XML format, visible in the Windows Event Viewer:
   ```xml
   <EventID Qualifiers="16384">3</EventID>
   ```